 Revenues from the State represented 16.9% of the fiscal year 2007-08 General Fund Original Budget, and thus changes in the State budget may have a significant impact on the City's budget.
-Each year the Governor of the State releases two primary proposed budget documents for the State: 1) the January Proposed Budget; and 2) the May Revise to the January Proposed Budget.
+The State Constitution requires the Legislature to adopt a budget by June 14 each year.
+However, that deadline is more frequently missed than met.
+In crafting its own budget, the City must look to preliminary indications of what the State's budget is likely to look like.
+Each year the Governor of the State releases two primary proposed budget documents for the State: 1) the Governor's Proposed Budget required to be submitted in January; and 2) the "May Revise" to the Governor's Proposed Budget.
 The Governor's Proposed Budget is then considered and typically revised by the State Legislature.
-Following that process, the State Legislature adopts, then the Governor signs what becomes known as the State's Adopted Budget.
-Given the City's revenue dependency on State funding, each year City policy makers review and consider the budgetary impact of projected changes related to both the January and May Revise Budgets prior to the City adopting its own budget.
+Following that process, the State Legislature adopts, then the Governor signs the Budget.
+Given the City's revenue dependency on State funding, each year City policy makers review and consider the budgetary impact of projected changes related to both the Governor's Proposed and May Revise Budgets prior to the City adopting its own budget.

-The State has had structural deficits for several years.
-In addressing these shortfalls in the recent past, the State has reduced revenues provided to local governments, including the City.
+The State's Budget has had structural deficits for several years.
+In addressing these shortfalls in the recent past, the State has reduced transfers of State general fund money to local governments, including the City.
 It is not possible to predict with certainty how future State Budgets may adversely affect the City.
-Final funding provisions in the State's Adopted Budget for fiscal year 2007-08 were largely anticipated in the City's fiscal year 2007-08 Original Budget.
-Key provisions assumed in the City's Original Budget included the continued shifting to the Educational Revenue Augmentation Fund ("ERAF") of funds that would otherwise have accrued to the City's General Fund in the estimated amount of \$306.95 million.
-The State continues to offset partially the ERAF shift by in-lieu sales tax backfill funding related to the Proposition 57 Economic Recovery Bonds and inlieu vehicle license fee ("VLF") backfill funding related to the permanent rollback of such fees in fiscal year 2003-04.
+Final funding provisions in the State's adopted Budget for fiscal year 2007-08 were largely anticipated in the City's fiscal year 2007-08 Original Budget.
+Key provisions assumed in the City's Original Budget included the continued shifting to the City's Educational Revenue Augmentation Fund ("ERAF") of funds that would otherwise have accrued to the City's General Fund in the estimated amount of \$306.95 million.
+The State continues to offset partially the ERAF shift by in-lieu sales tax backfill funding related to the Proposition 57 Economic Recovery Bonds and in-lieu vehicle license fee ("VLF") backfill funding related to the permanent rollback of such fees in fiscal year 2003-04.
 (For further discussion of the effect of these "Triple Flip" backfill funding shifts, please see "Assessed Valuations, Tax Rates and Tax Delinquencies" below.)
 Programmatic funding changes included in the State's Adopted Budget have been reflected in the City's fiscal year 2007-08 Original Budget and backfilled with discretionary funding where applicable.
 The City also benefited more than anticipated in the City's fiscal year 2007-08 Original Budget from \$8.89 million in additional Proposition 1B State funds for street resurfacing included in the State's Adopted Budget.